Codium-ai/pr-agent/docs/REVIEW.md

 ```

 #### General options
 - `num_code_suggestions`: number of code suggestions provided by the 'review' tool.
-Default is 4.
+For manuall comments, defualt is 4.
+For [PR-Agent app](https://github.com/Codium-ai/pr-agent/blob/main/pr_agent/settings/configuration.toml#L142) auto tools, default is 0, meaning no code suggestions will be provided by the review tool, unless you manually edit `pr_commands`.
 - `inline_code_comments`: if set to true, the tool will publish the code suggestions as comments on the code diff.
 Default is false.
 - `persistent_comment`: if set to true, the review comment will be persistent, meaning that every new review request will edit the previous one.
 Default is true.
 - `extra_instructions`: Optional extra instructions to the tool.
 For example: "focus on the changes in the file X. Ignore change in ...".